miekg/dns/README.markdown

 The major omission at the moment is parsing Resource Records from strings. (i.e. supporting the RFC 1035 zone file format).
-Also the IPv6 support needs to be tested

 Everything else should be present and working.
 If not, drop me an email.